rune/rune/docs/docs/publishing/collaboration.md

 ## Playtesting in Rune App {#playtesting-in-rune-app}

-As member of the team who made the game, you can play your game in the Rune app before it's published to everyone.
-See [Simulating Multiplayer](/docs/playtesting/testing-in-app) for more info.
+As a member of the team who made the game, you can play your game in the Rune app before it's published to everyone.
+See [Testing in Rune App](/docs/playtesting/testing-in-app) for more info.